jgruber/tmos-cloudinit/README.md

 | phone_home_url | url | Reachable URL to report completion of this modules onboarding. |
 | phone_home_url_verify_tls | true | If the phone_home_url uses TLS, verify the host certificate. |
 | phone_home_cli | cli command | CLI command to run when this modules completes successfully. |

-This modules create initialization scripts containing TMOS `tmsh` commands to fulfill the specified configurations.
-The generated initialization scripts are created in the `/opt/cloud/tmos_static_mgmt` directory on the device.

 #### Note: The `tmos_static_mgmt` module can be used in conjuction with the `tmos_declared` module to add managment interface provisioning before iControl LX extension declarations are made. ####